 Dr Ria Gondorwarsito

-Ria is a sociologist who specialises in rural community development, especially in Indonesia.
+Ria is a sociologist who specialises in rural community development.
 Ria is a former development consultant to the World Bank.
 She has been a member of the Board since its formation in 2007.
 Ria holds a PhD from Bielefeld University.